-The Planning Division's mission is to guide Anchorage land use development and community resources to meet the quality of life, economic, social, environmental, and physical needs of present and future residents.
+The Planning Department's mission is to guide Anchorage land use development and community resources to meet the quality of life, economic, social, environmental, and physical needs of present and future residents.

 Good planning makes for livable neighborhoods, a safe and healthy community, and a sustainable economy.
 How land use fits in with housing, transportation, community and economic development gives Anchorage its character.

-The Planning Division has a staff of 22 in three sections that are responsible for a wide range of planning, zoning, and development activities.
+The Planning Department has three divisions that are responsible for a wide range of planning, zoning, and development activities:

 Cases On-Line and Planning e-Alerts

-The Planning Division is pleased to introduce new and improved on-line access to zoning and platting case information, as well as a updated e-alert system.
+In 2015, the Planning Department introduced a new and improved on-line access to zoning and platting case information, as well as an updated e-alert system.
 Click here for instructions on how to sign up.